Enzymes, NGS, Two female scientists both Caucasian discussing results one holing a test-tube with blue liquid in a laboratory setting

 Enzymes for Molecular Biology

-Cloning & DNA Recombination
+Cloning and DNA Recombination

 Cloning and DNA recombination technologies have contributed many insights into the workings of genes and cells in health and disease.
 Now cloning techniques and applications have advanced further with innovative applications such as high-throughput assembly of combinatorial libraries and mapping of epigenetic modifications.